FrancescoBellini92/UFEND_5/readme.md

 As per Udacity requirements, no frameworks or external libraries (except for very basic ones) were used for both JS/TS and SCSS code.

-Althoug responsive and working on any viewport, this project was built mobile-first and style and layout reflect this (the UI is organized vertically).
+Although responsive and working on any viewport, this project was built mobile-first and style and layout reflect this (the UI is organized vertically).

 #
 Being particularly familiar with Angular (at the time of writing), I really liked the idea to organize the codebase in an "angular-ish" way.